nxltm/rotv/README.md

 After being rescued by Corbin, a weakened Diana struggles to gain back her powers, while trying to forgive those that once called her a sadist, tyrant or monster.
 She remains in a state of limbo from her corruption, but she swears on her life to never be corrupted ever again.

-### Zaianíra raë-Korsúa
+### Zaianira raë-Korsua

-**_Zaia (age 18tn.)_:** A teenage "neon rogue" living on the edge.
-She's rebellious, reckless and ruthless, constantly pushing herself to the limit and putting herself in danger, in a chaotic universe where death is at her doorstep.
+**_Zaia (age 1.8tn.)_:** A teenage "neon rogue" living on the edge.
+She's rebellious, reckless and ruthless, constantly pushing herself to the limit and putting herself in danger, if not just to protect those who she trusts.

 Born as a royal in her kingdom of Itira, Zaia was raised early on to be a warrior princess, training night and day with her parents in preparation for her rite of passage.

 However, after barely surviving a war waged on Earth, a new surrogate body was made for her, an amalgamation of engineered proto-human flesh and alien cybernetic implants.
 With this new body, she could reach unparalleled speeds, adapt to any environment, and can face entire swathes of enemies with ease.

-Yet, parts of her remained permanently damaged, resulting in her wildly unpredictable power and persona.
-Realizing she had committed a grave mistake, she still abandoned her royal title and went her own path, all just to "save her own kind".
+Yet, parts of her remained permanently damaged, resulting in her wildly chaotic power and persona.
+Despite realizing she had committed a grave mistake, she still abandoned her royal title and went her own path, all just to "save her own kind".

 ### Elios sar-Arrakhi